erancha/RENTracker/readme.md

 - Data in transit is encrypted with HTTPS
 - User authentication via AWS Cognito with **Google integration**
-- Lambda functions and Elasticache Redis are in a **private subnet**
+- Lambda functions and Elasticache Redis are in **private subnet**s
 - IAM roles follow the least privilege principle
 - Sensitive documents in S3 are shared via presigned URLs, which are configured with an expiration time (e.g., 1 day) to limit exposure.